megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 development, and more will be added for other pipelines as we go along — below is an example using an fMRIPrep exemplar test.

-After you're run fMRIPrep exemplars, your `testing` directory may look like this:
+After you've run fMRIPrep exemplars, your `testing` directory may look like this:

 ```
 testing